Dr Andreas Kornelakis

 |download vCarddownload vCard to your mobile|

-Andreas Kornelakis is a Visiting Senior Research Fellow at the University of Sussex and a Senior Lecturer in International Management at King's College London.
-He holds a PhD in European Political Economy (LSE) and an MSc in International Employment Relations & HR Management with Distinction (LSE).
-He has been involved in large multi-partner European projects on Reconciling Work and Welfare in Europe (RECWOWE) and on the Dynamics of National Employment Models (DYNAMO).
-He has gained scholarships and grants from Propondis Foundation, Bodossaki Foundation, the EU, and the National Bank of Greece.
+Andreas Kornelakis is a Visiting Senior Research Fellow at the University of Sussex's Future of Work Research Hub and a Senior Lecturer in International Management at King's College London.
+He holds a PhD in European Political Economy (London School of Economics) and an MSc in International Employment Relations & Human Resource Management with Distinction (London School of Economics).
+He has been involved in large multi-partner European projects on the Dynamics of National Employment Models (DYNAMO) and on Reconciling Work and Welfare in Europe (RECWOWE).
+Andreas has been a Visiting Researcher at the European University Institute (Florence) and a Visiting Fellow at the National University of Ireland (Galway).

-Informal inquiries for PhD/doctoral supervision are most welcome in the following broad areas: comparative HRM; comparative business systems and political economy; employment relations.
-Particular topics may include: employee voice; pay determination and reward systems; new forms of flexibility at work; industrial relations in multinational enterprises; human capital/skills; high performance work systems; job quality and workplace innovation.
+-Particular topics of PhD project proposals may include: labour market institutions; trade unions; employee voice; pay determination and reward systems; new forms of flexibility at work; industrial relations in multinational enterprises; human capital, skills & training; job quality; high performance work systems; employee wellbeing; and workplace innovation.